20 Free Employee Scheduling Software Tools | 2023

 You also still face the same challenges of distribution that make pen and paper so difficult.
 Sure, you now have the option of emailing your schedule to all employees simultaneously.
 But who’s to say that every employee will be able to open the schedule?

 And who’s to say every employee even uses email?
 Many rely on social media instead.

 Cloud-based word processors, like Google Docs, are the 21st-century evolution of a 20th-century product.
 They are a step up from word processors of the past, but only a relatively small one.
 While these word processors solve one of the major issues involved in creating and distributing a schedule, many of the other issues remain.

-The main advantage of using a cloud-based word processor as a schedule maker is the ease of distribution.
+The main advantage of using a cloud-based word processor as a work schedule maker tool is the ease of distribution.
 You create your schedule online through your preferred internet browser, save it in the cloud, and then grant access to all employees by sending them a link.

 Anyone can view the schedule anytime they want, making this method an extremely efficient way to get the schedule into everyone’s hands.
 This makes for a more productive team.